New Build Lawn Guide: Fixing Builder-Grade Soil and Thin Grass

 - Effective Communication Strategies: When talking to your builder, provide concrete examples of poor sod and soil quality.
 References to industry standards or research can strengthen your position.

-Evaluating Your New Home Lawn's Condition
+Assessing Your New Lawn's Health

 Identifying Signs of Poor Soil